devict/devict.org/content/support.md

 ## Our costs

-Membership in our organization is free as are most of our events.
+Membership in our <strong> non-profit organization</strong> is free as are most of our events.
 To keep our services free we depend on donations from the community.

 <div id="loading" class="text-center">